charithmadhuranga/charithmadhuranga/README.md

 ## 💫 About Me
 I specialize in developing innovative solutions at the intersection of **AI Agents, Ecommerce, and IoT**.
 My current focus is on building scalable agentic workflows and edge computing systems that solve tangible problems in agriculture, finance, and retail.

-- 🔭 **Current Project:** Building an Intelligent CRM SaaS and Agriculture Assistant.
-- 🧠 **Expertise:** Agentic AI (LangGraph, CrewAI), Machine Learning, and Full-stack Architecture.
+- 🧠 **Expertise:** Agentic AI (LangGraph, CrewAI,LLamaindex), Machine Learning, and Full-stack Architecture.
-- ⚡ **Fun Fact:** I love turning complex data into actionable insights through Python and Go.
+- ⚡ **Fun Fact:** I love turning complex data into actionable insights through Python.

 ---